NTIA/ABC-MRT16/readme.md

 ## Prepare SUT Recordings

 ### Locate Reference recordings
-The SourceAudio folder contains 1200 `.wav files`.
+The SourceAudio folder contains 1200 `.wav` files.
 The naming convention is `TT_bnn_wm_orig.wav`. `TT={F1,F3,M3,M4}` to indicate the talker, `nn` is an two digit integer 01 to 50 to indicate the MRT block or list, and `m` is a single-digit integer 1 to 6 to indicate the word within